cyberark/cyberark-conjur-cli/README.md

 #### `change_personal_password(logged_in_user, current_password, new_password)`

-Updates the current, the logged in user's password with the password parameter provided.
+Updates the current, logged-in user's password with the password parameter provided.

 Note: the new password must meet the Conjur password complexity constraints.
 It must contain at least 12 characters: 2 uppercase, 2 lowercase, 1 digit, 1 special character.